Ground states and associated path measures in the renormalized Nelson model: Introduction and Main Results

 The key aspect of our work is that all theorems are {\em non-perturbative}, apply to the {\em renormalized} model, and cover {\em massless bosons} at the same time.
 Besides existence, uniqueness, and absence of ground states, we shall discuss exponential and super-exponential decays with respect to the boson number and the spatial variable of the matter particle for ground state eigenvectors and more general elements of spectral subspaces.
 In addition we provide upper and lower bounds describing the Gaussian localization with respect to the field variables in ground states.
 We also present a new hypercontractivity bound and address the continuity of ground state eigenvectors with respect to spatial coordinates and parameters.
 Furthermore, we treat the renormalized Nelson model in a non-Fock representation as well, and we give a new remark on Nelson's operator theoretic renormalization procedure \cite{Nelson1964}.
 If an ultraviolet regularization is introduced in the model, then all our results are well-known, apart from the hypercontractivity bound and a few other technical improvements we shall mention later on.
 We comment on the earlier literature in the next subsection during a more detailed presentation of our main results.

 Before this however, we shall introduce our standing hypotheses on the model which are {\em always} assumed to be satisfied throughout the whole article.
-In fact, the Nelson operators studied here depend on the following quantities: \begin{enumerate}[leftmargin=0.8cm] \item[$\triangleright$] a Kato decomposable exterior potential $V:\RR^3\to\RR$, which is a function of the spatial coordinate $\V{x}$ of the matter particle.
-Hence, $V=V_+-V_-$ for some $V_-\ge0$ in the Kato class $K_3$ and $V_+\ge0$ in the local Kato class $K^{\loc}_3$; see \cite{AizenmanSimon1982} for a definition and discussion of Kato classes. \item[$\triangleright$] a non-negative boson mass $\mu\ge0$.
-The corresponding dispersion relation for a single boson is given by
+In fact, the Nelson operators studied here depend on the following quantities: \begin{enumerate} \item[$\bullet$] a Kato decomposable exterior potential $V:\RR^3\to\RR$, which is a function of the spatial coordinate $\V{x}$ of the matter particle.
+Hence, $V=V_+-V_-$ for some $V_-\ge0$ in the Kato class $K_3$ and $V_+\ge0$ in the local Kato class $K^{\loc}_3$.
+We recall that $V_-\in K_3$ means by definition of $K_3$ that $V_-$ is measurable and